2012 Notre Dame Fighting Irish football team: Transfers in

-Amir Carlisle, a freshman Running Back for USC, transferred to Notre Dame in January.
+Amir Carlisle, a freshman running back for USC, transferred to Notre Dame in January.
 The NCAA approved his waiver request in March, enabling him to play this fall.
-Joshua Williams, a quarterback and kick returner for UT, transferred to Notre Dame in the summer.
+Joshua Williams, a quarterback and kick returner for Texas, transferred to Notre Dame in the summer.

 Coaching changes

 Notre Dame lost a few coaches to other schools in the off season.
-Running Backs coach Tim Hinton and Offensive Line and Run game coordinator Ed Warriner left to take positions with Ohio State University.
-Offensive coordinator and Quarterbacks Coach Charley Molnar left to take the head coach position at University of Massachusetts.
+Running backs coach Tim Hinton and offensive line and run game coordinator Ed Warriner left to take positions with Ohio State University.
+Offensive coordinator and quarterbacks coach Charley Molnar left to take the head coach position at University of Massachusetts.
 There were also coaching changes within the staff.
 Bob Diaco became assistant head coach.
-Chuck Martin took over as Offensive Coordinator and Quarterbacks coach.
-Scott Booker came down from being an intern to Tight Ends And Special Teams Coach.
+Chuck Martin took over as offensive coordinator and quarterbacks coach.
+Scott Booker came down from being an intern to tight ends and special teams coach.
 There were some outside hires to fill positions on the staff as well.
-Bob Elliott was hired from Iowa State to coach the safeties, and Harry Hiestand was hired from Tennessee to be offensive line coach and Run Game Coordinator.
+Bob Elliott was hired from Iowa State to coach the safeties, and Harry Hiestand was hired from Tennessee to be offensive line coach and run game coordinator.